 One of JavaScript’s core strengths is its ability to handle events.
 JavaScript is often described as event-driven, meaning it responds to user actions like clicks, scrolls, and input, allowing for rich, interactive experiences.

-JavaScript and Frontend Development
+JS and Frontend Development

 JavaScript forms the foundation of frontend development, working alongside HTML and CSS to bring websites to life.
 Let’s explore some of the ways JavaScript enhances the frontend experience.